 - Connect to apps

-In the Bitcoin ecosystem, users have many wallets they can choose from, including the Hiro Wallet, Boom Wallet, and Xverse Wallet.
-In the Ethereum ecosystem, users can choose from MetaMask, Rainbow, and MyEtherWallet, among others.
-In both ecosystems, these wallets are available as a combination of browser extensions, mobile applications or desktop applications.
+In the Bitcoin ecosystem, users have many wallets they can choose from, including Leather and Xverse.
+In the Ethereum ecosystem, there is a range of wallet options too, including MetaMask and Rainbow, among others.
+In both ecosystems, these wallets are available as a combination of browser extensions, mobile applications, or desktop applications.

-The user interface and experience design define how users interact with applications on the frontend.
+One part of the Web3 stack that remains relatively unchanged from Web2 is the front end—how users interact with your app.
 In Web3, that user interface is fairly similar to what you’ll find in Web2.
-Developers will often use HTML to structure the app, CSS for styling, and React for interactive elements, regardless of whether the app is built on Bitcoin, Ethereum, or a different blockchain altogether.
+Developers will often use HTML to structure the app, CSS for styling, and React, regardless of whether the app is built on Bitcoin, Ethereum, or a different blockchain altogether.

-Similar to how, in Web2, an email or phone number can be used for identity management, in Web3, the user's wallet address is used for identification and authorization.
+Just as in Web2, a user’s email or phone number is used for identity management; in Web3, the user’s wallet address is used for identification and authorization.

-Most blockchains have Javascript libraries with general purpose commands for building applications and managing the user experience.
+Most blockchains also have Javascript libraries with general-purpose commands for building applications and managing the user experience.

-On the Ethereum network, Web3.js or Ether.js, are general-purpose libraries that you can use to manage the user experience of your Web3 app for access to local or remote Ethereum nodes.
+On the Ethereum network, Web3.js or Ethers.js are general-purpose libraries that you can use to manage the user experience of your Web3 app for access to local or remote Ethereum nodes.

 Start Building the Decentralized Future Today